crux-eval/eval-arena/README.md

 These thresholds can be found in the `p5_min` column of the [summary page](https://crux-eval.github.io/eval-arena).
 Many popular papers in the area contain results that have low statistical significance: [HumanEval](https://arxiv.org/pdf/2107.03374), [mbpp](https://arxiv.org/pdf/2108.07732), [StarCoder 2](https://arxiv.org/pdf/2402.19173), [CodeLlamma](https://arxiv.org/pdf/2308.12950)
 [reflexion](https://arxiv.org/pdf/2303.11366), [self-debugging](https://arxiv.org/pdf/2304.05128), [Coder-Reviewer](https://arxiv.org/pdf/2211.16490).
+To be clear, there are clear benefits of reporting on a consistent set of benchmarks, and these results makes more sense when the noise level is known.

-If the general perception is that you always get the right rankings anyways, here are some counter-examples.
-According to [HumanEval+](https://evalplus.github.io/leaderboard.html), some larger models are worse than smaller models for the series of models `Claude-3-`, `CodeGen2-`, `code-`.
-This is not surprising given the noise level involved.
+There seems to be a perception that you always get the right rankings anyways, and perhaps the calculated noise level is too large.
+For some counter-examples on [HumanEval+](https://evalplus.github.io/leaderboard.html), some larger models are worse than smaller models for the series of models `Claude-3-`, `CodeGen2-`, `code-`.
+This is less surprising given the noise level involved.
 Inconsistencies in the eval sections of StarCoder2 or CodeLlamma can also be explained by the noise level.

 **The null-hypothesis.**
 The p-value is the probability that data from the null-hypothesis is more extreme than the one observed.
-It should capture that nothing interesting is happening.
-Our particular null-hypothesis is that model A and B has 0.5 chance of winning against each other.
+It should capture that there is no real difference between the pair.
+Our particular null-hypothesis is that model A and B has 0.5 chance of winning against each other (i.e. sign test or McNemar test).
 This is equivalent to predicting from the mixture model where predictions of A and B are used with probability 1/2 each.
-This method can be implemented to produce variance and higher accuracies by chance as long as A and B makes enough distinct predictions `#A_win + #B_win`.
+This method can be implemented to produce variance and higher accuracies by chance as long as `#A_win + #B_win` > `#A_win - #B_win`.

 ### Reading p-value and noise level from eval-arena